-The Publishers, Editor-in-Chief, Editorial Board, Correspondents and Editors make every effort to see that no inaccurate or misleading data, opinion or statement appears in this publication.
-All data and opinions appearing in the articles and advertisements herein are the sole responsibility of the contributor or advertiser concerned.
-Therefore the publishers, Editor-in-Chief, Editorial Board, Correspondents, Editors and their respective employees accept no liability whatsoever for the consequences of any such inaccurate or misleading data, opinion or statement.
+The Publishers, Editor-in-Chief, Editorial Board, Correspondents and Editors make every effort to see that no inaccurate or misleading data.

+this publication. opinion or statement appears in All data and opinions appearing in the articles and advertisements herein are the sole responsibility of the contributor or advertiser concerned.
+Therefore the publishers, Editor-in-Chief, Editorial Board, Correspondents, Editors and their respective employees accept no liability whatsoever for the consequences of any such inaccurate or misleading data, opinion or statement according to the standards of International Business Press Audits.